goodfortuneforyou/AI-Stock-Trading-Bot/README.md

 - Users can edit their user information such as username, email, and birthday.

 ## Technical Overview
 The Frontend: Vue.js, HTML, and CSS.
-For the back-end: Flask, MongoDB, and python scripts to run the bot.
+The backend: Flask, MongoDB, and python scripts to run the bot.
 This web-app includes a full user authentication, authorization, validation, and session store system.

 This trading bot is built on lumibot which is a trading library that allows backtesting of strategies.
 The financial data fed into the bot is extracted from the Alpaca trading API and news articles are fetched from Yahoo Finance.